Geeks-Sid/project-4/README.md

 6. **Cleanup**:
    - Ensure that all intermediate files are deleted after the process to prevent test failures.

-This project demonstrates a robust implementation of the MapReduce framework, focusing on reliability and efficiency through the use of a heartbeat mechanism and effective task management.
+This project demonstrate a robust implementation of the MapReduce framework, focusing on reliability and efficiency through the use of a heartbeat mechanism and effective task management.